useragents/Funcaptcha-Audio-Solver/README.md

 ### Please note

 This captcha solver will only work on sites that support audio challenges, I am not responsible for your actions using this script.
+This script was made for educational purposes.